clandrew/vscolorize65c816/README.md

 * Assembler directives

 Notes:
-* The opcode "INC" is not highlighted, because 64tass expects it to be written as "INA".
+* The opcode "INC" is not highlighted, because 64tass's convention is "INA".